There are two positions regarding salvation and the doctrine of election:

 Further still, God also could have chosen to save every person born into the world (which would be the only true definition of unlimited atonement), but He chose not to do that.
-This too both sides have to acknowledge, since most Christians agree that universal salvation is not taught in the Bible.
-The main point I’m making here is that regardless of which side of the atonement/election fence we happen to be on, there is a form of Sovereign election both sides must recognize.
+This too both sides have to acknowledge, since most Christians agree that universal salvation is not taught in the Bible (very few believe that).
+The main point I’m making here is that regardless of which side of the atonement/election fence we happen to be on, there is a form of Sovereign election both sides must recognize and acknowledge.
 Therefore, those who believe in unlimited atonement, it’s not truly unlimited, and they have no just cause to accuse proponents of limited atonement with teaching a position that makes God unjust.
-In truth, no matter which side we’re on, we have more in common that what we realize or what we normally admit to.
+In truth, no matter which side we’re on, we have more in common than what we realize or what we normally admit to.

 That being the case, it makes better sense to understand and accept that the sovereignty of God regarding salvation and election is according to a divinely ordered plan — wholly consistent and precisely directed.

-Associated concern: At this point some may be thinking about all the other events of the world.
+At this point some may be thinking about all the other events of the world.
 What is God’s role?
 While God is sovereign and moving all things according to a grand plan, the Bible is positively clear that God hates sin and evil, and condemns it from cover to cover.
 The very reason Jesus went to the cross was because of sin and our need for forgiveness.
 Therefore, God is in no way responsible for the sin and evil of the world.
-Yes, when He created the world, He did so knowing that man would commit sin — of all kinds.
+In no way does He orchestrate sin.
+Yes, when He created the world, He did so knowing that every person would commit sin — of all kinds.
 But God does not cause these things to happen.
 Sin and evil occur in the context of God’s permissive will, that He allows these things to happen according to people’s own sinful, evil heart.
-That is precisely why God must miraculously intervene in the lives of sinners to draw them to Jesus in an irresistible manner.
+That is precisely why God must miraculously intervene in the lives of sinners to draw them to Jesus in an irresistible manner (but as natural as sheep responding to the voice of their shepherd).
 Human beings are dead in sins and totally depraved and unable to seek God or to choose Christ without Divine appointments and Divine intervention.
-All of this helps confirm the validity of limited atonement and Sovereign election.
+All of this helps confirm the validity of limited atonement (particular redemption) and Sovereign election.